ShaunOfTheLive/OpenCoasterTycoon/docs/Readme_OS2.txt

 Compiler
 --------

-Innotek GCC, an OS/2 port of the popular GCC compiler, was used to build OpenTTD.
+Innotek GCC, an OS/2 port of the popular GCC compiler, was used to build OpenCoaster Tycoon.
 See www.innotek.de for more information.
-You WILL need a reasonably UNIX-like build environment in order to build OpenTTD successfully - the following link may help to set one up (although some of the links from that page are broken):
+You WILL need a reasonably UNIX-like build environment in order to build OpenCoaster Tycoon successfully - the following link may help to set one up (although some of the links from that page are broken):

    http://www.mozilla.org/ports/os2/gccsetup.html